 When you're ready, but not a day sooner, meet with an attorney to review the steps necessary to administer the deceased's estate.
+To find an attorney near you, click here.
 Bring as much information as possible about finances, taxes and debts.
 Don't worry about putting the papers in order first; the lawyer will have experience in organizing and understanding confusing financial statements.

 The exact rules of estate administration differ from state to state.
 In general, they include the following steps:

-1. Filing the will and petition at the probate court in order to be appointed executor or personal representative.
+- Filing the will.
+You must file the will and petition at the probate court in order to be appointed executor or personal representative.
 In the absence of a will, heirs must petition the court to be appointed "administrator" of the estate.